cml87/Spring_AOP/README.md

 In the example above notice the use of the `@Around` annotation.
 This annotation completely replaces the execution body of and adviced method.
 Notice how we had to call the adviced method explicitly with `Object result = thisJoinPoint.proceed();`, otherwise we wouldn't have gotten it executed at all.
 In the example, we log something before and after executing the method, and then return what we got from the method call.

-## Cross-cutting concerns for catching and exceptions
+## Cross-cutting concerns for catching and exceptions.
+CRUD operations
 Now we'll create an aspect that manages caching on CRUD operations.
 We'll use a H2 database.
 The pom dependencies and the context definition we'll need are the following:
 ```xml
         <dependency>